pr0uxx/TaxCalculator/README.md

 ﻿# 🎊 UK Income Tax Calculator 🎊
-## ‼️ DISCLAIMER: In no way does this actually calculate proper income tax ‼️
+### ‼️DISCLAIMER: In no way does this actually calculate proper income tax‼️

 ## About